ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Formal Verification + AI?.md

 ### What's formal verification?

-I recently learned about software formal verification tools like TLA+.
-This stuff is magical - its lets you model your distributed system as a state machine verify that conditions you define, known as `invariants` are satisfied in all possible states.
+I recently learned about software formal verification tools like [TLA+](https://lamport.azurewebsites.net/tla/tla.html).
+This stuff is magical - its lets you model your distributed system as a state machine and verify that conditions you define, known as `invariants` are satisfied in all possible states.

 Questions like: